grapl-security/grapl/docs/development/services.md

 **Input:** Receives an RPC containing an event log (i.e. a sysmon event)

-**Work:** Turns these events into a standalone subgraph, independent of existing Dgraph state.
+**Work:** Turns these events into a standalone subgraph, independent of existing Dgraph/Scylla state.

-**Output:** Stores the subgraph to S3 for Node Identifier.
+**Output:** The subgraph is returned as a response to the incoming RPC, going to the Plugin Execution Sidecar.

 ### Node Identifier

+**Input:** Pulls generated graphs from topic 'generated-graphs'

 **Work:** Identifies nodes in the incoming subgraph against the canonical identities of nodes in DynamoDB.
 The incoming nodes may be new, or they may